Joseph E. Davies: Mission to Moscow movie

 In 1943, Mission to Moscow was adapted as a Warner Brothers movie starring Walter Huston as Davies and Ann Harding as his wife Marjorie.
 When granting the studio the rights to his book, Davies retained absolute control of the script.
 His rejection of the original script caused Warner Brothers to hire a new screenwriter, Howard Koch, to do a rewrite in order to gain Davies' approval.
 The movie, made during World War II, showed the Soviet Union under Joseph Stalin in a positive light.
 Completed in late April 1943, the film was, in the words of Robert Buckner, the film's producer, "an expedient lie for political purposes, glossily covering up important facts with full or partial knowledge of their false presentation.

 I did not fully respect Mr. Davies' integrity, both before, during and after the film.
 I knew that FDR had brainwashed him ...

-The movie gave a one-sided view of the Moscow trials, rationalized Moscow's participation in the German-Soviet Non-Aggression Pact and its unprovoked invasion of Finland.
+The movie gave a one-sided view of the Moscow trials, and rationalized Moscow's participation in the German-Soviet Non-Aggression Pact and its unprovoked invasion of Finland.
 The movie also portrayed the Soviet Union as a state that was moving towards a democratic model, a Soviet Union committed to internationalism.
 As did the book, the final screenplay portrayed the defendants in the Moscow trials as guilty in Davies' view.
 It also portrayed some of the purges as an attempt by Stalin to rid his country of pro-German fifth columnists.
 During the 1947 House Un-American Activities Committee hearings into the motion picture industry, Mission to Moscow was often cited as a movie demonstrating Communist propaganda in Hollywood.